-- Level 1: This level includes assets and liabilities measured at fair value based on unadjusted quoted prices for identical assets and liabilities in active markets that are accessible at the measurement date. - Level 2: This level includes valuations determined using directly or indirectly observable inputs other than quoted prices included within Level 1.
+- Level 2: This level includes valuations determined using directly or indirectly observable inputs other than quoted prices included within Level 1.
 Derivative instruments in this category are valued using models or other standard valuation techniques derived from observable market inputs. - Level 3: This level includes valuations based on inputs which are less observable, unavailable or where the observable data does not support a significant portion of the instruments' fair value.